WHAT IS THE WELCOMING TEAM?

 What about other minorities?
 What about making sure people of color, people with disabilities and other marginalized groups feel welcome

 Great question!
 We absolutely want to make sure that when we say all are welcome that Shepherd lives fully and authentically into that statement and we will be exploring how we welcome people of all communities.
-We are starting with welcoming conversations and learning with the LGBTQ+ community because that was what was lifted up to us first and that is where we were able to find a free and accessible process that guides us and supports us in this first step of our welcoming journey.
+We are starting with welcoming conversations and learning with the LGBTQ+ community because that was what was lifted up to us first and that is where we were able to find an accessible process that guides us and supports us in this first step of our welcoming journey.
 We will not be done when we become an RIC congregation, we will still have much work to do and we are grateful for your acknowledgement of this need and welcome your support and engagement in those conversations in the future!

 Will Shepherd begin doing LGBTQ+ marriages